 Most study guides do not discuss time-saving strategies.
 In my online TEAS prep course, we cover methods to save time on specific types of questions.

-One of the TEAS test reading tips I give my students is to look for TEAS Reading questions where you likely don’t have to look at the entire passage.
+One of the TEAS exam reading tips I give my students is to look for TEAS Reading questions where you likely don’t have to look at the entire passage.
 These include…

 - Questions that ask you to find the author’s opinion or bias